pemdel/alx-system_engineering-devops/0x00-shell_basics/README.md

-this changes dir from a working one to home dir
+a script to list files in long format